Marie-Burns22/trainer-backend/notes.md

-#Current TODO List
+# Current TODO List
-###Thursday Todo:
+### Thursday Todo:
-*Watch routes video with soccer teams to see how to split view *watch video to make signup page
+    * Watch routes video with soccer teams to see how to split view
-*Watch video to make bookings automatically use current client
+    * Watch video to make bookings automatically use current client

 ### Serializer